tent/tent.io/content/docs/app-server.md

 | `before_id` | Followings before a specific entity identifier. |
 | `since_id` | Followings since a specific entity identifier. |
 | `limit` | The number of followings to return (defaults to the maximum of 50). |

-### GET /followings

-Apps can also retrieve a list of the entities currently being followed.

-{get_followings example}

 ### GET /followings/:id